 CRT may refer to any of the following:

-1. Short for Cathode-Ray Tube, a CRT is the electron beams within a monitor that move across your screen either interlaced or non-interlaced hitting phosphor dots on the inside glass tube.
+1. Short for cathode ray tube, a CRT is the electron beams in a monitor that move across your screen either interlaced or non-interlaced, hitting phosphor dots on the inside glass tube.
 The picture is an example of the inside of a computer monitor that shows the CRT connected to the screen.

 History of the CRT

 While cathode rays were first discovered in 1869 by Johann Hittorf, it wasn't until 1897 that the first CRT was invented by Ferdinand Braun.
 Named the "Braun tube," the first CRT used a code-cathode diode, having a phosphor coated screen.

 John B. Johnson and Harry Weiner Weinhart created the first CRT to use a hot cathode, turning it into a commercial product in 1922.

 In 1934, the first CRT televisions were made available commercially in Germany by Telefunken.
 Since then, CRT technology was improved many times and utilized in computer monitors, as well as televisions.
 CRT monitors and televisions were widely used around the world until the 2000s, when LCD technology became more popular and began to replace CRT.

 2. CRT is also the name of a telnet program used to connect to other computers or network devices.